 You’ll find any kind of Christmas kitsch you could imagine, from ornate baubles, colorful tinsel, and Santa hats, to Christmas trees of all colors and sizes, detailed nativity scenes, strings of beautiful lights, and gorgeous angel tree toppers.

 There’s plenty of German Christmas memorabilia in keeping with the town’s theme, though you can also pick up more American-style goods and local Michigan souvenirs.
 Even if you don’t plan on buying anything, it’s well worth a visit to admire the exquisite displays.
+This is definitely one of the best things to do in Frankenmuth.

 12. See the Town from a Horse-Drawn Carriage